vedph/gve-doc/export/trace-features.md

 That's a trivial output, but it shows how trace features can ease such processes, especially useful in rendition tasks.

 Of course, the more the changes, the more the fragmentation; that's the price to pay for a lossy, flattened representation of a more structured model.
-For instance, if we had no `alpha` staged version, our versions range would include all the operations, which would result into these collected segments:
+For instance, if we had no `alpha` staged alteration, our alterations range would include all the operations, which would result into these collected segments:

 - v5: `owls`;
 - v4: `two crows and a hen↓` / `four larks and a wren,↓`.